Procedural Generation of 3D Maps with Snappable Meshes: A Prototype Implementation in Unity

-The Strategy design pattern \cite{nystrom2014game} was used to decouple the generation methods from the generation algorithm itself.
+The Strategy design pattern \cite{nystrom2014game} was used to decouple the selection methods from the generation algorithm itself.
 What this means is that the different methods are placed in distinct classes derived from a common base class.
-Any existing generation method classes are then ``discovered'' using C\#'s reflection, and matched with an appropriate configuration object.
-This object is then used by the \texttt{GenerationManager} component to present the user the available parameters for the current generation method, selected from a drop-down list populated during the ``discovery'' process.
-Fig.~\ref{fig:params:gm} shows what is presented to the user when the \textit{branch} generation method is selected.
+Any existing selection method classes are then ``discovered'' using C\#'s reflection, and matched with an appropriate configuration object.
+This object is then used by the \texttt{GenerationManager} component to present the user the available parameters for the current selection method, chosen from a drop-down list populated during the ``discovery'' process.
+Fig.~\ref{fig:params:gm} shows what is presented to the user when the \textit{branch} method is selected.

-This approach simplifies the creation of new generation methods, requiring only two classes: one for the generation method itself, and the other for configuring it.
+This approach simplifies the creation of new selection methods, requiring only two classes to be implemented: one for the selection method itself, and the other for configuring it.